 Of the total number of patients receiving aliskiren in clinical studies, 1,275 (19%) were 65 years or older and 231 (3.4%) were 75 years or older.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-Safety and effectiveness of Tekturna in patients with severe renal impairment [creatinine clearance (CrCl) less than 30 mL/min] have not been established as these patients were excluded in clinical trials [see Clinical Studies].
+Safety and effectiveness of Tekturna in patients with severe renal impairment [creatinine clearance (CrCl) less than 30 mL/min] have not been established as these patients were excluded in efficacy trials [see Clinical Studies].

 Limited data are available related to overdosage in humans.
 The most likely manifestation of overdosage would be hypotension.
 If symptomatic hypotension occurs, supportive treatment should be initiated.